pandodao/wechat-login-go/README.md

 ```

 - `APPID` is the `AppID` of your test account
-- `REDIRECT_URI` is a URI, which will be called by WeChat after user grant access to your app.
+- `REDIRECT_URI` is an URI, which will be called by WeChat after user grant access to your app.
 Make sure the URI's domain is in the "授权回调页面域名" list.

 Wechat will redirect user to the `REDIRECT_URI` with a `code` parameter, which is used to get the access token.